 You’ll notice there is no shortage of chlorine inside the waterpark, so you’ll need to nourish your skin with cream or lotion after your shower.

-In my opinion, the Great Wolf Lodge isn’t for toddlers younger than 4-years-old.
+In my opinion, the Great Wolf Lodge isn’t for toddlers younger than 3.5 years old.

-The activities are too late, so your little one will miss storytime if they go to bed early.
-Plus, the activities they have throughout the day are for older toddlers, so even though we had fun, it wasn’t worth the cost.
+The activities are too late.
+Your little ones will miss storytime if they go to bed early.
+Plus, the activities they have throughout the day are for older toddlers with more patience.
+Although we had fun, it wasn’t worth the cost.

 Another contributing factor that makes me feel the cost is too high is how there is a charge for everything.